We as humans have a major advantage over all other living beings:

 So how can you make the right decisions?

-Next play the scenario backwards.
-Its like playing a video in reverse.
+Next, play the scenario backward.
+It’s like playing a video in reverse.
 This will reduce it to only a few possible scenarios.

-Select maximum 3 ways to get to the expected outcome and choose one.
+Select a maximum of 3 ways to get to the expected outcome and choose one.

 Our brain has the least problem to come to a quick decision if only 3 options are involved.